 The residence permit is issued in a form of a separate residence permit card.

 Visa or residence permit?

-In Finland the term visa refers to a permit issued for a short term (max. three months) stay in Finland.
-Visa is usually issued for business and tourism purposes and required from other than visa exempt citizens.
+In Finland, the term “visa” refers to a permit issued for a short-term (max. three months) stay in Finland.
+Visas are usually issued for business and tourism purposes, and are required from non-visa exempt citizens.

 If your stay exceeds 90 days, you must receive a residence permit before entering Finland.
 Begin the process at least 5 months ahead of time.

 Application Process in Short

 - Begin the residence permit process at least 5 months before your planned arrival to Finland (as advised by Migri in September 2019).
 Please note that collecting all the documents required for the permit application may take several months.

 - The Finnish Immigration Service Migri makes the decision on your residence permit application.

 - Begin your residence permit application process by first reading the instructions on this page so that you learn which one of the different residence permits you need to apply for.